Welcome to the circle.

 - Women come to Magdalene from prison, the streets and from across the Southeast and the country.

-- The women of Magdalene/Thistle Farms range in age from 20-50, and many have been sexually abused between the ages of 7-11, began using alcohol or drugs by 13, have been arrested on average a hundred times, or have spent about 12 years on the street prostituting.
+- The women of Magdalene/Thistle Farms range in age from 20-50, and many have been sexually abused between the ages of 7-11, began using alcohol or drugs by 13, have spent years in and out of jail, and have spent on average a decade on the street prostituting.

 - 72% percent of the women who join Magdalene are clean and sober 2 1/2 years after beginning the program.